Skip to main content

 @import "tailwindcss/utilities.css"; /* Your custom styles last */

-You can now combine STUDS components with Tailwind utility classes:
+You can now combine the design system components with Tailwind utility classes:

 function App() {